 Lyman Lumber provided lunch for the volunteers from "Not Just a Bar" in Stillwater.
 Donated windows and a few interior doors from Sherco Construction will be installed in the coming weeks.
 A concrete slab on the house was replaced by the BATC-Housing First Minnesota Foundation earlier this year after the old slab started to sink into the house and cause the basement foundation to start to buckle.

 Thank you to all the volunteers who helped make a difference for this deserving family!
 Thanks to these BATC-Housing First Minnesota members who donated product and/or labor: Bachman's Floral Gift & Garden, FocalPoint Flooring, Lyman Lumber, Pulte Homes of MN, Soderbeck Design

 Homecoming for Marco Solt

-Feet were cold but hearts were warm as more than a hundred people, including Senators Al Frankin and Amy Klobuchar, gathered together in November to welcome Army Spc Marco Solt and his family to their brand new, specially adapted home.
-Built in partnership with local builder Accent Homes and Homes for Our Troops, the mortgage free home features more than 40 special adaptations to help Marco, who lost both legs on a tour in Afghanistan.
+Feet were cold but hearts were warm as more than a hundred people, including Senators Al Franken and Amy Klobuchar, gathered together in November to welcome Army Spc.
+Marco Solt and his family to their brand new, specially-adapted home.
+Built in partnership with local builders Accent Homes and Homes for Our Troops, the mortgage-free home features more than 40 special adaptations to help Marco, who lost both legs on a tour in Afghanistan.